 While you can partially take a loan when you face emergencies, withdrawing the entire amount of your EPF corpus will eliminate the more significant benefits that you may have reaped if you had allowed the EPF to grow over a longer term.

 Take a look at the two most important reasons why you shouldn’t withdraw your EPF before maturity.

-In case you end up withdrawing any amount from your EPF before 5 years, the amount that you withdraw will get added to your taxable income.
-Also, if the amount you withdraw before a period of 5 years is greater than Rs.
-50,000 then that amount is eligible for a tax cut of 10%.
+If you end up withdrawing any amount from your EPF before 5 years, the amount you withdraw will get added to your taxable income.
+Also, if the amount you withdraw before a period of 5 years is more significant than Rs.
+50,000, then that amount is eligible for a tax cut of 10%.
 However, you can be exempted from paying this amount if you submit the form 15G or 15H along with your IT returns.